Teaching Assistant (medical)

-We are looking to recruit two full-time Learning Support Assistants to join our exciting school – one class-based in KS1 initially, and one to support children with SEND.
-We have a great mix of children and we have a good reputation for the inclusion of children with special needs, including a number on the autistic spectrum.
+We are looking to recruit a full-time Teaching Assistant to work at our fantastic school.
+We have a great mix of children, a strong and welcoming staff team and we have a very good reputation for the inclusion of children with special needs, including a number on the autistic spectrum.
 We have a supportive parent body and huge grounds to make creative use of.
-We had a very positive Ofsted inspection in March 2018.
+We had another very positive Ofsted inspection in March 2018.

-Both roles are temporary for one year in the first instance and will be paid on Band B1.
-The hours of work will be 8.30-3.30 Mon-Fri, term time only.
+The role is permanent subject to a successful 6-month probationary period and you will be paid on scale B3 Pts 7-11 (£10.41 – £11.27 p/h).
+Your hours of work will be 8.30-3.30 Mon-Fri, with 30 minutes for lunch, term time only.
 You will not routinely be expected to work Teacher Training Days, but may be invited to do so on occasion and be paid overtime.
-Further information about the school can be found by visiting the school website.

-We promote diversity and want a workforce which reflects the population of Leeds.
-The school is committed to safeguarding and promoting the wellbeing of our pupil and expects all staff and volunteers to share this commitment.
-All successful candidates will be subject to an enhanced Disclosure and Barring check and satisfactory references.
+Farsley Farfield promote diversity and want a workforce which reflects the population of Leeds.
+Applications are welcome from all, irrespective of sex, sexuality, race, religion, marital status, age or disability.
+We are committed to safeguarding and promoting the welfare of our pupils and expect all staff and volunteers to share this commitment.
+All successful candidates will be subject to an enhanced DBS check and satisfactory references.